MegviiRobot/MegBA/README.md

 ## Version

 * 2021/12/06 Beta version released!
 It corresponds to this [paper](https://arxiv.org/abs/2112.01349)
 * 2022/02/18 Stable version released!
-We have reconstructed MegBA and fixed some existing bugs, e.g., incorrect rollback in the LM reject step, which will make MegBA have a better convergence performance.
+We have refactored MegBA and fixed some existing bugs, e.g., incorrect rollback in the LM reject step.
+* 2022/02/25 Analytical differentiation module available; We also provide BAL_X_analytical.cpp under examples/.
+Compared with automatic diff, time and space are reduced by ~30% and ~40%, respectively.

 ## Todo

-- [x] General version code release (Done in 18th Feb.
-2022)
-- [x] analytical differential module (Done in 25 Feb.
-2022)
 - [ ] memory-efficient version with implicit Hessian (TBD)
 - [ ] IMU factor, prior factor (TBD)